KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Themes-Article.md

 A ``KeyboardTheme`` can provide keyboard-related styles in a way that can be easily used and modified.
 A theme can also define style variations that can be used to customize a constrained set of theme properties.

-KeyboardKit Pro also unlocks a ``KeyboardStyle/ThemeBasedProvider``, which can be used to apply a theme with the ``KeyboardStyleProvider`` concept that is used by some views, like the ``SystemKeyboard``.
+KeyboardKit Pro also unlocks a ``KeyboardStyle/ThemeBasedProvider``, which can be used to apply a theme with the ``KeyboardStyleProvider`` concept that is used by some views, like the ``KeyboardView``.

 ## Predefined themes